prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 The blockchain has a built in programming language.
 This allows people to use the blockchain for any kind of decentralized application.

 It is online, and cryptographically secure.
+Similarly to [Vertcoin](/crypto-mining/vertcoin-hardware/), there aren't any ASICs designed for Ethereum.

+Does this mean you can't make money? **Of course not!**

 **If you're mining with one of our suggested mining GPUs, you'll generate over $1,000 annually per card.**